pannaga3009/Design-Patterns-Problems/README.md

 **Strategy Design Pattern**:

 The Strategy pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 The algorithm can vary independently from clients that use it.

+The Strategy Pattern is a design pattern that allows you to define a family of algorithms, put each of them in a separate class, and make their objects interchangeable.
+In simpler terms, it's like having multiple ways to do something, and you can choose which way to use without changing the code that uses it.

+**How It Works**:
+- Define a Strategy Interface: Create an interface (or abstract class) that all strategies (different ways of doing something) will follow.
+This interface defines a method that all the strategies will implement in their own way.

+- Create Concrete Strategies: Implement the strategy interface in different classes, each with its own version of the method.
+These classes represent different strategies (different ways of doing something).

+- Context Class: This class uses a strategy.
+It doesn't know how the strategy works internally; it just uses the method from the strategy interface.
+The context class can be configured with any concrete strategy.

 Why This Code Uses the Strategy Pattern:

 - Encapsulation of Algorithms: The BookFilter abstract class defines an interface for filtering strategies.
 The specific filter implementations (TitleFilter and BookSizeFilter) encapsulate different filtering strategies (by title and by size).